 I hope you're having a great day today.

-Well, uh, I did have a comment about Congress and and the whole docket thing um with Trump.
+Well, I did have a comment about Congress and the whole DACA thing with Trump.

 I really appreciate what he's doing, sticking to the law, sticking to what should be done.